 In the event that the Responsible Entity is unable to redeem Units at a Liquidity Event, subject to its obligations at law, it will continue to work to provide liquidity for those Investors at the prevailing Exit Price at the time of redemption.
-Refer to section 8.1.
+Refer to sections 5.3 and 8.1.